valyala/gorpc/README.md

 implementations for Client.Dial and Server.Listener.
 RPC client authentication and authorization can be easily implemented via custom underlying transport.
+Currently gorpc provides TCP, TLS and unix socket transport out of the box.

 Currently gorpc with default settings is successfully used in highly loaded production environment serving up to 40K qps.
 Switching from http-based rpc